ucsdwcsng/wiros_csi_node/README.md

 - `beacon_rate` : If nonzero, the asus will transmit a beacon packet every `beacon_rate` milliseconds.
 The packet's MAC address will be `11:11:11:a:b:x`, where a and b are the first two bytes of the computer running ROS's hostname, and x is the last byte of their ethernet IP.

+- `beacon_tx_nss` : How many transmiter antennas to beacon with.
+Maximum of 3 for 2.4GHz channels and 4 for 5GHz channels.

 ***setup params***

 - `tcp_forward` : Forward the packets over TCP instead of directly bridging over ethernet.
 By default, the bcm4366c0 sends CSI data to the linux kernel running on the AP via udp broadcast packets.
 We forward these packets to the host PC using an ethernet bridge.
 However, we have seen that some systems are not able to see UDP broadcast packets.
 Setting `tcp_forward` will create a separate tcp connection between the AP and the ROS node, and the udp packets will be sent to the node from the AP via tcpdump->netcat.
 This is a little slower and requires more overhead processes on the router, so it is not used by default for systems that can see the udp broadcast.